Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 <button class="btn btn-primary">Register</button>
 ```

-**Explanation**: Our app uses this approach, defining `.btn` for shared button styles and `.btn-primary` for specific colors.
+Our app uses this approach, defining `.btn` for shared button styles and `.btn-primary` for specific colors.
 This reduces duplication and simplifies updates, aligning with Fastify’s modular philosophy.

 ### Act III: The Utility-First Revolution